 We’re sure that you have already used voice search at a certain point in your life.
-By using the handsfree function in the car to phone home or asking what tomorrow’s weather will be like to Siri, the Google Home Assistant or Alexa.
+By using the handsfree function in the car to call home or asking what tomorrow’s weather will be like to Siri, the Google Home Assistant or Alexa.
 Voice search is constantly evolving and it’s becoming a more important way of quickly searching for information.
 Just as social media was a trend to embrace while mobile devices were getting more popular, so will voice search change our day to day habits.
 It is gaining more momentum and it will change the way people look for information, services and products in the near future.

 Why would people switch from typing to voice search?